 Splurge: New Flooring

 If you have several different types of flooring all throughout your home, it may be worth the investment to choose one kind of flooring to create a more cohesive look and feel.
 Wood or faux-wood flooring is often more preferable to carpet, as the latter can trap dust and require frequent cleaning.
-When in doubt, remember to always opt for a neutral colour.
+When in doubt, remember to always opt for a neutral color.

 Save: Lighting